github/docs/content/github/authenticating-to-github/authorizing-an-ssh-key-for-use-with-saml-single-sign-on.md

 **Note:** If your SSH key authorization is revoked by an organization, you will not be able to reauthorize the same key.
 You will need to create a new SSH key and authorize it.
 For more information about creating a new SSH key, see "[Generating a new SSH key and adding it to the ssh-agent](/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)."

+Revocation of an ssh key by an organization administrator is specific to that organization.
+You will be unable to re-use that key again with this organization, but it will not impact your ability to use it github.com in general or with other organizations.

 {% endnote %}

 {% data reusables.user_settings.access_settings %}